cult-of-coders/grapher/docs/exposure.md

 ```
 Collection.find(filters, options, userId);
 ```

-- Important note: If userId is undefined, the firewall and constraints will not be applied.
-If the userId is null, they will be applied.
+*Important Note:* If *userId* is undefined, the firewall and constraints will not be applied.
+If the *userId* is *null*, the firewall will be applied.
 This is to allow server-side fetching without any restrictions.

 Exposing a collection to everyone